rpsffx/zess/packages/router/README.md

 **Parameters:**

 - `to`: The destination path, can include query strings
-- `exact`: Optional flag to navigate to the exact path without relative base
+- `relative`: Optional flag to navigate to the relative path.
+Defaults to `true`
 - `replace`: Optional flag to replace the current history entry instead of pushing a new one
 - `style`: Optional CSS styles
-- `className`: Optional CSS class name
+- `class`: Optional CSS class name
 - `children`: Optional content for the link

 **Example:**